lindbrook/cholera/docs/notes/latlongVoronoi.md

 uses asp = 1, the geographic plot uses asp = 1.65), the shape of road network and the relative locations of the water pumps essentially look the same.
-And because the location of pumps is the only data used by the Voronoi algorithm, you might expect to get similar rather than differen Voronoi diagrams.
+And because the location of pumps is the only data used by the Voronoi algorithm, you might expect to get similar rather than different Voronoi diagrams.

 These facts raise two questions.
 First, why then are the two diagrams